 Although all four career paths are playable, enlisting in the military (either with the UEL or with the Mars Consortium) is a choice that you will ultimately regret.
-Two of the more interesting motivations for playing the game are nullified when you join the service-you don't get paid, and you don't get to choose your ships.
+Two of the more obvious motives for playing the game are nullified when you do this – you don't get paid, and you don't get to choose your ships.
 All four of the careers follow the same mission structure, which consists of a selection of random (non-story-related) missions interspersed with scripted story missions.
 Every so often a new mission will become available and you have thirty seconds to respond.
 Between plot events you can fly an assortment of generic, randomly generated missions such as strikes, patrols, spy sorties and the like.
-As it turns out, this system makes Terminus a great game… when you choose to play as a pirate or mercenary.... since they get to buy their own ships and components.
+As it turns out, this system makes Terminus a great game… when you choose to play as a pirate or mercenary, since they get to buy their own ships and components.
 Although these career tracks are intended for experienced players, they are also the only two story modes worth playing.
 In these careers you get paid for completing generic missions ("contracts"), which also tend to be far more eventful than military missions.
 Contracts vary in pay from a few thousand to a few hundred thousand, depending on their demands.
 Spy and hijacking contracts tend to be especially valuable.
 As you could expect, you start off flying a virtual tugboat, capable of neither combat nor trade, with a handful of cash.
 You can either use your grubstake to upgrade your current ship, or you could save it to help pay for your next vessel.
-Either way, this is where Terminus really shines - getting money, buying new things and designing your ship.

 All it takes is a single look through the ship manager to realize that this game is incredibly deep in a mechanical sense.
 Ship hulls are divided into a variety of bays.
 Some are specifically designed for weapons, others for propulsion, and so on.
 Unless you want to purchase a pre-configured ship, you have to start with an empty hull and outfit your ship from the get-go.
 There are a total of thirteen basic components: computers, scanners, detail scanners, devices, engines, thrusters, fuel systems (and fuel pumps), energy systems, weapons, surge cells, cargo, ammo (unlike most space sims, every weapon requires ammo) and armor.
 Additionally, there are dozens of peripheral components available for most slots.
 It's entirely possible to get wrapped up in building a ship and spend an hour tinkering with the design, adjusting and tweaking to get everything just right.